Macula Authorization Guide

 View Source

-This guide provides a comprehensive overview of the Macula mesh authorization system, including the underlying concepts, implementation details, and best practices.
+This guide provides a comprehensive overview of Macula's authorization system, including decentralized identity, capability-based permissions, self-sovereign certificates, and UCAN-based licensing.

 Overview